jeffb03/MapMEQ/README.md

 The main code is MapMEQ.py.
 When executed, it calls RunMEQ.py which is the main source code for the various procedures.
 The code will make a date-stamped directory such as ..\runs\MEQ_2023-09-05\ in which all the output and temporary files will be stored.

+The method is described in SPE-217809 and will be presented at the 2024 SPE Hydraulic Fracturing Conference on Feb.
+7.

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).